 As an example, a Baccarat hand containing two or three face cards is worth zero points.
 As such, the hand is called a Baccarat.

 Types of bets in Baccarat

 Placing bets during a game of Baccarat is where the action is.
-Whether it’s on the Player or the Banker, the odds are some of the best offered by any game in the casino.
+Whether it’s on the Player or the Banker, the odds of Baccarat are some of the best offered by any game in the casino.

 A Player bet pays 1:1 even money as does the Banker’s bet, less a 5% commission.
 This commission is charged because the banker enjoys a very slight house advantage.
 Betting on the Banker is therefore the safest bet to win and the commission reflects this.
 A third option is betting on a tie.

 Because Baccarat is such a fast-moving game with many opportunities to place bets over a short period, some players employ Baccarat gambling strategies to set goals and better organize their sessions.

 Baccarat rules are mainly defined by winnings goals.
 Baccarat strategies such as the Paroli System and the One-sided betting strategy can improve the chances of banking winnings.